ietf-wg-mops/draft-ietf-mops-network-overlay-impacts/draft-ietf-mops-network-overlay-impacts.md

 The problem for streaming applications occurs when the underlying network properties and policies change from what is expected by the streaming application.
 In particular when such changes are either hidden or not visible to the streaming application.

-While the open Internet is a dynamic environment, changing of basic network behavior and policies from what is expected as seen from the streaming application,  deviate unexpectedly from what the streaming application expects.
+While the open Internet is a dynamic environment, changing of basic network behavior and policies from what is expected as seen from the streaming application,  deviates unexpectedly from what the streaming application expects.
 This behavior disrupts the optimized streaming delivery architecture for the end-user device.
-Changes to Network Policies such the routing, source IP address assigned to the streaming application traffic, DNS resolver choice etc influences this behavior.
+Changes to Network Policies such as routing, source IP address assigned to the streaming application traffic, DNS resolver choice etc influences this behavior.

 Having a reliable understanding of the delivery path is essential for streaming operators and the introduction of network overlays like those based on technologies such as MASQUE especially when designed to be undetectable by the applications using them has introduced new technical challenges for streaming operators and network operators as well as for their viewers.

-The core problem occurs when changes to network policies are made, often without notification or visibilty to applications and without clear methods of probing to determine and test changed behaviors that affect the streaming application\'s content delivery path resulting in increased latency, changes of IP address for the application as seen by either the application or the streaming service connection, changes to DNS resolvers being queried and the results returned by DNS, and changes to
+The core problem occurs when changes to network policies are made often without notification or visibility to applications and without clear methods of probing to determine and test changed behaviors that affect the streaming application\'s content delivery path resulting in increased latency, changes of IP address for the application as seen by either the application or the streaming service connection, changes to DNS resolvers being queried and the results returned by DNS, and changes to